Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Internet content like web pages and might
    not be aware of media specific aspects.
 In fact, streaming
    protocols like MPEG DASH and HTTP Live Streaming have been
-   developed with re-use of such a media agnostic
+   developed with reuse of such a media agnostic
    Content Delivery Networks in mind.
 For ingesting
    encoded media into a content delivery network it
    is important to have the media presentation in a form